amawai/amawai/README.md

 ## Hello there 🐶

 I'm Amanda!

+I'm currently a software engineer at Github :octocat: (unrelated, but I absolutely **love** octocat stickers).
+I also apparently enjoy writing lists prefixed with a variety of emojis.

-I'm primarily into web development but I'm always interested in learning about all aspects of the software world (and non-software too!).
+👩‍💻 Into web development but interested in learning in all aspects of the software world

 🍜 I enjoy noodling around in Javascript (React, Typescript), Python, Java